 An eAuction is an online auction where suppliers use internet-based software to bid against each other in real time against a published specification from the buying organisation.

 eAuctions occur towards the end of the procurement process, after full evaluation of tenders have taken place.
-The procurement officer may conduct an eAuction based on price and/or values of features from the specification to identify most economically advantageous tender
+The buyer may conduct an eAuction based on price and/or values of features from the specification to identify the most economically advantageous tender

 An eAuction can be used in conjunction with: